stevef1uk/artificial_mind/docs/DOMAIN_KNOWLEDGE.md

 ## Overview

-The Domain Knowledge System extends your AGI architecture with a structured knowledge graph stored in Neo4j.
+The Domain Knowledge System extends your Artificial Mind architecture with a structured knowledge graph stored in Neo4j.
 This system allows your AI agent to reason about domain-specific concepts, constraints, relationships, and safety principles.

 ## Architecture